aragon/hack/docs/tutorial.md

 - It will start a development chain you can interact with (it uses `ganache-core`, so it's a full testrpc instance)
 - It deploys an Aragon DAO with apps and development permissions (i.e. everyone can do everything)
-- It publishes your app to a local APM instance
+- It publishes your app to a local aragonPM instance
 - It installs your app

 After running this command a browser tab should pop up with your freshly created DAO, complete with permissions and your local app installed.